Let’s embrace the digital world.

 “As the last generation of parents who grew up without the internet, it is on us to be active role models, teachers, and protectors even though much of the screen world is foreign, confusing, and sometimes scary.”
 Dr. Adam Pletter

 So that’s an easy compromise.
 We can feel nostalgic and remember the frustration and then relief when tuning in the radio, but none of us would describe this as a ‘bad’ compromise.
 But, again, here is the rub: Parents should not be lulled into the passive approach that our kids will figure it out.
 As the last generation of parents who grew up without the internet, it is on us to be active role models, teachers, and protectors even though much of the screen world is foreign, confusing, and sometimes scary.
 Our children, despite what they might say, are looking to us to lead and be in-charge.
 Not in an overbearing, helicopter-ish way (helicopter parenting as it’s called), but as parents.
+(For more information about different parenting styles, check out this article).
 Structure, rules and consistent limits are the bedrock of our society and this should not be altered by the influx of screens in our families.

 We must band together and seek out the good compromises for our children while safeguarding and teaching them how to be the savvy users they often pretend to be.
 Fake it before you make it and don’t fall back on the reactive, “I’ll deal it with if there is a problem” mode.
 We have helmets, car seats, and all sorts of padding to protect our children.
 The screen world is different, but parenting is parenting.
 Stay informed, stay involved, and adapt your iParenting in these evolving times.